FuelLabs/fuels-ts/apps/docs/src/guide/predicates/index.md

 If the predicate is validated successfully, the funds will be accessible.
 Otherwise, the SDK will throw a validation error.

 In the next section, we provide a step-by-step guide on how to interact with a predicate to validate your transactions.

+## Debugging Predicates

+Currently there is no way to <a :href="debbugUrl" target="_blank" rel="noreferrer">debbug a predicate</a> yet.
+In the meantime, a practical workaround is to initially write, test, and debug your predicate as a script, which has more debugging tools available.
+Once it's working as expected, you can then convert it back into a predicate.